MetaMask/gator-examples/packages/create-gator-app/templates/vite-react/delegation-starter/README.md

 To learn more about MetaMask Smart Accounts, take a look at the following resources:

-- [Quickstart](https://docs.metamask.io/delegation-toolkit/get-started/quickstart/) - Get started quickly with the MetaMask Smart Accounts
+- [MetaMask Smart Accounts Quickstart](https://docs.metamask.io/smart-accounts-kit/get-started/smart-account-quickstart/) - Get started quickly with the MetaMask Smart Accounts
-- [Delegation quickstart](https://docs.metamask.io/delegation-toolkit/get-started/delegation-quickstart/) - Get started quickly with creating a MetaMask smart account and completing the delegation lifecycle (creating, signing, and redeeming a delegation).
+- [Delegation guide](https://docs.metamask.io/smart-accounts-kit/guides/delegation/execute-on-smart-accounts-behalf/) - Get started quickly with creating a MetaMask smart account and completing the delegation lifecycle (creating, signing, and redeeming a delegation).